- A database is a collection of related data.

 A database management system (DBMS)

-users to create and maintain a database.
+A database management system (DBMS) is a collection of programs that enablesusers to create and maintain a database.
 The DBMS is a general-purpose software system

 that facilitates the processes of defining, constructing, manipulating, and sharing